open-organization/open-decision-framework/de_DE/ODF-community.md

 Open Decision Framework
 =======================
-Community Version 1.0.4
+Community Version 1.0.0d

-Updated Apr 10, 2017
+Aktualisiert am Okt 22, 2019

-© 2014-2017 Red Hat and contributors | The Open Decision Framework was created by the Red Hat People team and is available under Creative Commons Attribution-ShareAlike 4.0 International License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).
-Red Hat and the Shadowman logo are trademarks of Red Hat, Inc. registered in other countries.
+© 2014-2019 Red Hat and contributors | The Open Decision Framework was created by the Red Hat People team and is available under Creative Commons Attribution-ShareAlike 4.0 International License ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)).
+Red Hat and the Red Hat logo are trademarks of Red Hat, Inc. registered in other countries.
 Modified versions must remove all Red Hat branding.

 Notes
 =========